 Whether you are interested or not, avoid making a knee-jerk decision.
 Think about the situation before you agree to anything.
 Give it some time to think it through and weigh the pros and cons of the situation.
 You may also want to consult a trusted mentor or business colleague to talk through your options.

-Check out more insightful blog posts from our finance and accounting recruiters:
+Check out more insightful blog posts from our recruitment team in Toronto

 Bruce Powell Executive Search